openpilot-community/documentation/hardware/giraffe/types-of-giraffes.md

 # Types of Giraffes

-## Types

-There are 3 types of Giraffe's you can buy from Comma.ai but many community members have built custom ones for other members as well.
+There are 3 official types of Giraffe's you can buy from Comma.ai but many community members have built custom ones for specific vehicle requirements.
+Visit the [Vehicles](/vehicles) section to find the right Giraffe for your vehicle make / model.

 ## Honda \(Nidec\)